gusl/CalibrationCurves/README.md

 # Calibration Curves

-Ironically, calibration reports typically do not themselves make probabilistic claims, making it impossible to evaluate the evaluator!
+Ironically, calibration reports typically do not themselves make probabilistic claims, making it impossible for the evaluator to be evaluated!
 This is our attempt at fixing this.

 **Project Status:**
 - We have 2 methods for producing confidence regions of